the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 This line was dropped on center stage at this year's [LangChain Interrupt conference](https://interrupt.langchain.com), igniting a loud murmur in the crowd.

-After a solid first morning covering agent architectures and conceptualizing the Agent Engineer as an emergent role, the entire afternoon was dedicated to instilling, no, indoctrinating the following idea into everyone's brains:
+After a solid first morning covering agent architectures and conceptualizing the Agent Engineer™️ as an emergent role, the entire afternoon was dedicated to instilling, no, indoctrinating the following idea into everyone's brains:

 #### You NEED to do evals, and you NEED to do them well.